-6.6 User Study
+F. User Study

 Preliminary User Study.
 In our first pilot user study, we recruited 15 participants without vetting them for their SQL knowledge.
 Thus, many participants had little experience composing SQL queries.
 Each participant composed 12 SQL queries on Employees database, where only English description of the query was given.
 We compared two conditions for specifying the query with a within-subjects design.
 In the first condition, the participant had access to an old SpeakQL interface that allowed them to dictate the SQL query and perform interactive correction using only a drag and drop based touch interface.
 In the second condition, the participant typed the SQL query from scratch with no access to our interface.
 We record the end-to-end time taken and evaluate our system using 144 data points (16 participants, 12 queries, some of the queries were not finished).
-We noticed a speedup of just 1.2x, when using SpeakQL interface in comparison with raw typing.
+We noticed a speedup of just 1.2x, when using SpeakOL interface in comparison with raw typing.
 Many participants spent a lot of time figuring out the correct query due to their poor knowledge of where and how to use SQL Keywords.
 As a result, the users dictated the entire query twice or thrice and then used a drag and drop based interface to correct the query.

-We found that on average 37% of total end-to-end time was spent idle either figuring out the correct query or checking out the schema.
-Query dictation constituted for only about 25% of the total end-to-end time, while the rest went into query correction.
-This pilot user study helped us Lessons Learned. to learn several important lessons: (1) We did not vet the participants to ensure they are representative of our target userbase.
+Lessons Learned.
+This pilot user study helped us to learn several important lessons: (1) We did not vet the participants to ensure they are representative of our target userbase.
 Unlike NLIs, this version of SpeakQL is not aimed at lay users but rather data professionals that are already familiar with SQL and the schemas they likely query regularly.
 Thus, we need more vetting of participants.
-We also need to make them more familiar with the schema to let them compose queries without schema-related confusion.
-Such a design allows us to focus on evaluating SpeakQL specifically rather than users' grasp of SQL itself.
 (2) We found that it was difficult for users to compose the entire query in head and dictate in one go.
-Research in cognitive science also tells us that the human working memory can retain a phrase or a context for maximum of only 10 seconds [25, 32].
+Research in cognitive science also tells us that the human working memory can retain a phrase or a context for maximum of only 10 seconds [16], [17].
 Although SQL was designed for typing, users often think of the query at the clause level, since it has shorter contexts.
-Thus, supporting clause-level dictation could make the interface more speech-friendly.
+Thus, supporting clause-level dictation could make the interface more speechfriendly.
 (3) Editing tokens in place required users to spend considerable amount of time in drag and drop effort.
 Hence, supporting SQL keyboard that allows users to quickly insert or delete any incorrectly placed or transcribed token using just a touch make the interface more correction friendly.
 In addition, the SQL keyboard would allow a user to correct a query (or sub-query) out of the order.

-Acutal User Study.
-Learning from our previous experience, we revamped our interface to support: clause level dictation of queries, allowing insertion and deletion of tokens through a novel SQL keyboard (thus, dropping the old drag and drop based interface) and auto-completion of Literals, as mentioned in Section 5.
+Learning from our previous experience, we revamped our interface to support: clause level dictation of queries, allowing insertion and deletion of tokens through a novel SQL keyboard and auto-completion of Literals, as mentioned in Section 5.
 We again conduct another user study with 15 participants where the recruitment was conducted through a short SQL quiz.
-This cohort of participants was completely different from the previous one.
-For the recruitment, the participants were asked 5 questions that resembled the questions in the actual user study.
-Correctly answering at least 3 of them passes the participant for the user study.
-We used the same database for the quiz and the user study.
-Hence, this increased the participant's familiarity with the schema and the kinds of queries to expect.
-Each participant was first made familiar with our interface through an introductory video [1].
-Again, the participant composed 12 queries (say, from $q_1$ to $q{12}$ ) to a browser-based interface on a hand-held tablet.
+Each participant was first made familiar with our interface through an introductory video [18].
+Again, the participant composed 12 queries (say, from q_1 to q{12}) to a browser-based interface on a hand-held tablet.
 Natural language description of the query along with the database schema was provided to the participant.
 We use the same two-condition within-subjects design as the first user study.